wssct20/ProjectSpyder/README.md

 Add a file named `WifiCredentials.h` inside `Arduino/ESP32_consistent_code_parts`.
 Put these contents inside it:
 ```
+/*
+ * Insert here the ssid and password of your Wifi
+ */

 const char * ssid = "WIFISSID";
 const char * password = "WIFIPASSWORD";
 ```